elbywan/bson.cr/README.md

 # bson

-A pure Crystal implementation of the [BSON specification](http://bsonspec.org).
+#### A pure Crystal implementation of the [BSON specification](http://bsonspec.org).

+## Reliability

+This library passes the official corpus tests located in the [`mongodb/specifications`](https://github.com/mongodb/specifications) repository.

+*A few [minor](https://github.com/elbywan/bson.cr/tree/master/spec/corpus) modifications have been made to the tests to comply with Crystal specifics.*

 ## Installation